ryanwoconnor/HeartRate_Pulsoid/README.md

 ## Running the script on all supported Operating Systems

+### Run the script once:

-### To run the script once you'll simply issue the command from the HeartRate_Pulsoid directory:
+Simply run the following command from the HeartRate_Pulsoid Directory

 ```
 node scrape.js